MGrim934/web-app-y3/README.md

 ##Sessions
 Tracking user logins is handeled with the flask session object.
 In flask, a session object includes information specific to the user and is implemented on top of cookies that are signed cryptographically.
-I found a number of packages that enhanced session functionality, but in the end decided the default session object was good enough for the scope of my project.
+I found a number of packages that enhanced session functionality, but in the end decided the default session object was suitable for the scope of my project.
 When a user logs in, their log in status is set to true and their name is stored in the object.
 This is used to determine whether they can view the primary "dashboard" view, as well as being used to store who made what post in the database.